cdl-geneseo/geneseo-dictionary/L/LM.md

 # LM

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : LM

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 20, 2012

 n.
 Someone (male) admired from afar; acronym for lustman. &quot;Look there's my 'LM' - isn't he awesome?&quot;Source: Dictionary of Geneseo English, Fall 2006, CraneObsolete as of 2008.Specific to Geneseo.As of 2012, 0% of students surveyed knew this word, maintaing it's status as obsolete.(Eichas, G-M, 2012)